Grammy-winning prog metal band Tool performs at Mohegan Sun Arena in Wilkes-Barre on May 1

 There is a four-ticket limit per order.
 If tickets remain, they will be available at the box office at Mohegan Sun Arena beginning Saturday, Feb.
 29. Box office hours are Monday-Friday 10 a.m.-4 p.m. and Saturday 10 a.m.-2 p.m.

-Tool previously performed at the Wilkes-Barre venue when it was called the First Union Arena on Sept.
+Tool previously performed at the Mohegan Sun Arena at Casey Plaza when it was named the First Union Arena on Sept.
 24, 2001 with Fantômas featuring vocalist Mike Patton, who will also be back in Northeastern Pennsylvania this summer when his band Faith No More comes to The Pavilion at Montage Mountain in Scranton on Aug.
-27. Tool returned to Wilkes-Barre when it was the Wachovia Arena on Oct.
-2, 2006.
+27. Tool returned to Wilkes-Barre on Oct.
+2, 2006 when it was called the Wachovia Arena.